pabrodez/colortaker/README.md

 5. Split the pixels in array in two: below the median of that channel and above it
 6. Repeat recursevily until we get N groups
 7. Get average of each group

-The number of colors desired needs to be a power of two.
-The number of times we are going perform a split of pixels would be = log(colors in palette) / log(2)

 ### Credits to:
  - <span>Guitar photo by <a href="https://unsplash.com/@copal?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">CÔPAL</a> on <a href="https://unsplash.com/s/photos/guitar-gibson?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>